 Music is a form of worship that touches us on a deep level.
 It crosses centuries and generations and connects us heart to heart.

-How Do we ensure that our children know these timeless carols and reestablish the Christmas caroling tradition?
+How do we ensure that our children know these timeless carols and reestablish the Christmas caroling tradition?

 - We have to teach our kids to value their faith – at home first.
 Because Y’all, the world is bombarding them with messages that our faith is old fashioned, intolerant and irrelevant to their generation.

-- Turn off the TV for a while and play a CD with Christmas Carols as you clean or cook.
+Play a CD with Christmas carols as you clean or cook.

 - We learn by example.
 They know the cartoon songs because we let them watch them while we work.
 At least I do.
 I have to stop that and have them alongside me to seize those teachable moments.

 - How do you go Christmas caroling?
-Join a group of friends and go to your local Senior Home and give back a gift that will make their year.
+Join a group of friends and go to your local senior home and give back a gift that will make their year.

-- Host a Night of Carols in your home.
-Invite the neighbors.
+- Invite the neighbors over for a night of carols in your home.
 Serve snacks and hot chocolate and sing together.
 We did this for a few years with the choir at church and it was amazing.
 And the Neighbors LOVED IT!

 What can you do to pass along the Christmas Caroling Tradition?